Forests of Canada

-Ontario alone, makes up for 20% of Canada's Forests, which makes roughly 2% of the forests in the world.
+Ontario alone makes up for 20% of Canada's Forests, which equates to roughly 2% of the forests in the world.
 Ontario follows strict laws and regulations to manage its forests in a sustainable way.
-Ontario Forests are mainly managed by the Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF).
+Ontario Forests are mainly managed by the Ministry of Natural Resources.
 They ensure a fair trade between sustaining the forest, while protecting the biodiversity of the ecosystem and providing legal methods for harvesting to benefit the economy.